rmeanapa/MPIQ/README.md

 3. Create the file "jobslist.txt" with the number of jobs and the names of the input files without extension.
 For instance:

-    2
+    2 ! number of jobs
-    1
+    1 ! input filename
-    2
+    2 ! input filename

 Note that the jobs should be written in order of time priority to get full advantage of this script (i.e. jobs that take longer time should be written first).

-4. Open the PBS file (mpiq.pbs), change the directory scratch location and the location of the file "mpiq.exe" and input the number of nodes.
+4. Open the Slurm/PBS file (mpiq.slurm or mpiq.pbs), change the directory scratch location and the location of the file "mpiq.exe" and input the number of nodes.
 Remember that the number of nodes has to be equal or lower than the number of jobs.

 For instance to run two Gaussian jobs at the same time, where each job uses 8 cores of one node, using OpenMPI: